How to Handle Race Day

 What to expect on race morning, at the start, during the race, and how to run and win your own race.

 Here.
 We.
 Go.
 This is it.
 Race Week is almost here.
 How can something feel so amazing, empowering and exciting yet at the same time be petrifying, nerve-wracking and full of so much uncertainty?
 Let’s be clear, it’s totally normal at this time to doubt yourself, question your sanity, pull on your panic trousers and worry about whether you can do it.
-Focus from now on turning your ‘maranoia’ – your marathon over-analysis paralysis – on its head and instead taking control, boosting your confidence and reassuring yourself that you’ve done all you can to make the Finish Line on Sunday 23 April.
+Focus from now on turning your ‘maranoia’ – your marathon over-analysis paralysis – on its head and instead taking control, boosting your confidence and reassuring yourself that you’ve done all you can to make the Finish Line.

 My confidence that you can do it is greater than your fear and doubt that you can’t.